-Scorecards seek to categorise all the policies and practices described by businesses in their answers, as well as those observed in the wider world.
+They seek to categorise all the policies and practices described by businesses and organisations in the information they submit, as well as those observed in the wider world.

-Questions and scorecards are developed and improved as part of an on-going, open, collaborative, and defined process.
+Scorecards are developed and improved as part of an on-going, collaborative and defined process: